raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/names.md

 Here's our `repeat` function written using a "fat arrow"

     (str) => str + str

 And here's (almost) the exact same function written using the `function` keyword:

     function (str) { return str + str }

-There is a subtle difference that will be discussed when we take another look at [arguments](#arguments-again), but let's look at the obvious differences:
+Let's look at the obvious differences:

 1. We introduce a function with the `function` keyword.
 1. Something else we're about to discuss is optional.